Paul Edmund Strzelecki in Australia 1839-43

 It is tantalising to realise that whilst in Australia Strzelecki compiled a detailed, descriptive diary in French, excerpts of which are dotted throughout Physical Description.
 Charles Darwin was so impressed with the journal - he had recently published his own bestseller describing his time aboard the HMS Beagle - that in 1845 he suggested the whole work be published separately.
 Strzelecki later wrote to his life-long love Adyna Turno informing her that she would be the one to prepare it for publication.
 Yet this never came to pass and it remains lost, perhaps burnt with Strzelecki's papers upon his death.
 The absence of detailed personal records such as this has forced historians to seek out and take note of the most insignificant references.
 Fortunately such references continue to be uncovered.
 For example, the published manuscript diary notes of Lady Jane Franklin and a section of the voluminous correspondence of the Reverend W.B.
 Clarke added further detail to Strzelecki's Australian visit (Organ 1988, Russell 2002, Moyal 2003).
 Whilst much is known of his Gippsland expedition in 1840 and two years spent in Tasmania between 24 July 1840 and 29 September 1842, there are otherwise many blanks.
 For example, a reading of the numerous published works and extant manuscript sources provide little help for the specific period between his arrival in Sydney on 25 April 1839 and departure early in September on an excursion over the Blue Mountains to Bathurst and Wellington Caves.
 His final 6 months in the colony is similarly constrained by a lack of documentary evidence.

 ...
 Dinner party: Captain, Mrs & Mr O'Connell; Dowlings, Sir James, Lady & Miss.
-Lady Dowling cleverish - sister to one gone to VDL.
+Lady Dowling cleverish - sister to one gone to VDL [Van Dieman's Land].
 Count Strzelecki talked much to me - perceived VDL was a hit with me.
 Talking of English gambling, he said it explained beggary in England & wickedness here.
 Had broken his instructions coming here & to VDL said we should give him a great deal of work.
 (Jane Franklin, Diary notes, Saturday 8 June 1839)

 Strzelecki's September 1839 Blue Mountains expedition is considered his first opportunity for scientific investigation.
 However, he may have started earlier.
 Nothing specific is known of his activities during August 1839, for example.
 Early in September he left Sydney, or Parramatta, and headed west on foot for the Blue Mountains.
 He was accompanied by a single servant, with both men carrying their provisions and scientific equipment on their backs.
 On 8 September he was at Mount Tomah, on the eastern edge of the Blue Mountains.
 Ten days later he had crossed through difficult terrain and reached the plains to the west.
 On 17 September he wrote a letter to Stuart Donaldson from the farm of James Walker at Walerawang, near Lithgow.
 Whilst en route he found evidence of gold near Hartley Vale and later, beyond that, more gold near Bathurst.
 These were finds which were subsequently to see him involved in controversy during the early 1850s when various individuals, including Edward Hammond Hargraves, William Tipple Smith, W.B.
 Clarke and even the noted British scientist Sir Roderick Murchison laid claim to being the first discoverer of gold in Australia.